We pull up the Stones’ driveway an hour later .

 “How ‘cha git ta Switzerland?
 Is it all nice with cows and chocolate.
 Didcha meet Heidi and the von Trapp Family?”

 “I hates it here,” he’s picking up on my accent.
 “Martin took me to Cannes.
 Andy had me stay with him on Jackie O’s yacht.
-The Press had a field day with photos of us flirting.”
+The Press had a field day with photos of us flirting.
+And the von Trapps are Austrian and live in Vermont.”

 “Didcha do it with Andy, ya little pervert.
 Did he feed ya pot and you go crazy?

 “No way.
 He’s got a condition from when he got shot.
-He hasta wear this shit bag all the time.”
+He hasta wear a shit bag all the time.”

 “He’s really sweet, Tim.
 Father Frank said the Miami Police will charge me with indecent behavior if I come back.
 He arranged for me to attend school in Geneva.
 It really sucks.”